What’s the best dirt bike for my child?

 Price new $3799.00 Used from $1800-$3000

-Way different then an F type motorcycle.
-The CRF 150 R , CRF 250R and CRF 450 R
+The CRF 150R , CRF 250R and CRF 450R

 Honda CRF 250R

-Its the bike for all good riders .
+It’s the bike for all good riders .
 It can do it all.
-Only move to the 450 if you are a racer with experience..
-450R is crazy quick you can’t control it.
-We have found average riders can go faster on 250 because it has more forgiveness in the throttle.
-We have so many stories of first timers hurting themselves first day , ripping the throttle on jump landing on 450R …its why I think you can find so many for sale vs 250R.
+Only move to the 450 if you are a racer with experience.
+450R ‘s are crazy quick; most riders can’t control them.
+We have found average riders can go faster on 250’s because they have more forgiveness in the throttle.
+We have heard so many stories of first timers hurting themselves on the first day of riding 450R’s, ripping the throttle on jumps…it’s why I think you can find so many for sale vs. 250R’s.

 Honda CRF 450R

 Buying Honda CRF 50’s -100’s are easy.
-If they run and look ok to you they probably are fine.
+If they run and look ok to you, they are probably fine.

 You Will not Find many CRF 70 , 80 or 100’s motorcycles

-How It used to be, getting a dirt bike.
+How it used to be, getting a dirt bike

-It was in Honda’s wisdom that you were suppose to start on a Honda CRF 50 for a year or so riding around in a neighborhood field by your house.
+It was in Honda’s wisdom that you were supposed to start on a Honda CRF 50 for a year or so riding around in a neighborhood field by your house.
 And if a little late to the game , a Honda 70.
-Then it’s clutch time…wheelies and jumps, enter the Honda 80 or 100.
+Then it was clutch time…wheelies and jumps…enter the Honda 80 or 100.
 Learning the clutch .
-(These bikes are gone now and replaced by larger 125).
-Now dad would take you to a race track to give it ago.
-You would catch the fever to race and after a few years more riding by the time you got to racing, you got a race bike.
+(These bikes are gone now and replaced by the larger 125).
+Now dad would take you to a race track to give it a go.
+You would catch the fever to race and after a few more years of riding, you got a race bike.
 0

-Take it slow and let the good times roll….
+Take Away Lesson: Take it slow and let the good times roll….